OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user clicks on a specific activity

-**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description, as well as a list of users that have already signed up for that activity.

----

-**Given**: The user has authenticated, and the user is looking at their activity list

-**When**: The user clicks on a specific activity

-**Then**: Details about that activity are displayed, including activity name, date, time, location, and brief description, as well as a list of users that have already signed up for that activity.
+**Then**: Details about that activity are displayed, including activity name, date, location, and brief description.

 ---